Producing the best resistance bands since 1998

 PRO: Easier on joints

 Momentum can be dangerous for the joints, and unlike weights, you can't generate momentum with resistance bands.
 I've noticed that I don't get sore joints after working out with elastic bands like I do when I lift weights.
+Resistance bands are easier on the joints than weights are.

 PRO: You can safely do fast reps